IceHacks/pls-bot/README.md

 This is the recreation of a spambot I made before the ban.
 I just updated it to work with **DankMemer** and gave it a UI.
 This is just for educational purposes and because my friends wanted a UI.
 I think I did a good job on the UI, although not very scalable lol.

-I'm will not tell you how to get your token.
+I will not tell you how to get your token.

 ## Installing